THE ULTIMATE GIN AND TONIC

 Store chilled until ready to use.

 Some would argue that the G&T isn’t a cocktail.
-I say it’s the very definition of a cocktail, a “bittered sling”, where sling refers to spirits plus water.
-When you think of a G&T in this way, customisation becomes easy.
+I say it’s the very definition of a cocktail, a “bittered sling,” where sling refers to spirits plus water.
+When you think of a G&T in this way, customization becomes easy.
 Pick a few classic modifiers and start experimenting with your next G&T!
-In this serve I’ve chosen absinthe and herbal liqueur - the absinthe gives a tickle of anise flavour while the herb liqueur gives sweetness with an herbal edge.
+In this serve I’ve chosen Absinthe and Herbal liqueur.
+The absinthe gives a tickle of anise flavor while the herb liqueur gives sweetness with an herbal edge.

 Stir for a minute

 Strain in to a small, chilled highball glass.

 17 grams of alcohol*(according to mls of the serve)